Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Brick.rst

 After a short while the blue status LED will blink slowly.
 The Brick is now operational.

 The Brick can be accessed by WIFI.
-The USB connector is only used as power source and to bring the Brick in factory condition.
+The USB connector is only used as power source and to perform a factory reset on the Brick.

 The webinterface can be accessed by the WIFI access point of the Brick.

-The individual credentials of your Brick are noted on the WIFI login credential sticker of the bottom of the Brick.
+The individual credentials of your Brick are noted on the WIFI credential sticker on the backside of the Brick.
 The QR code can be scanned with a smartphone to setup the WIFI connection automatically.
 It is also possible to enter SSID and passphrase manually on your smartphone or laptop.

 When the WIFI connection to the access point of the Brick is established, the webinterface can be accessed by ``http://10.0.0.1``.
-On a smartphone the mobile data connection might be deactivated to access it.
+On a smartphone the mobile data connection might has to be deactivated to access it.

 On Samsung phones the preinstalled browser "Samsung Internet" seems to have problems with websockets.
 The webinterface might not work as expected.
-Please try another Browser, e.g. Firefox or Chrome.
+Please try another browser, e.g. Firefox or Chrome.

 WIFI Configuration
 ^^^^^^^^^^^^^^^^^^

-At the webinterface below **Network > WIFI-Connection** the WIFI connection can be configured.
+At the web interface below **Network > WIFI-Connection** the WIFI connection can be configured.
 In factory condition the connection to a WIFI network is deactivated.

 To connect the Brick to an existing network the WIFI connection has to be activated and